-- If you have fine hair, keep your hairdryer temperature on a medium to low temperature.
-But having thicker or curly hair requires a higher temperature.
+- If you have fine hair, keep your hairdryer temperature at a medium to low temperature.
+But if your hair is thicker or curly, you will need to use a higher temperature.

-- Separate your hair into sections and keep the hairdryer moving to avoid overheat or burning.
+- Separate your hair into sections and keep the hairdryer moving to avoid overheating or burning.

 - You can also use the diffuser to spread heat over a large section of your hair which helps reduce breakage.

-- When your hair is dry, use the cool shot button on your hairdryer to decrease the temperature.
-This button can seal your cuticles and keep your look last longer.
+- When your hair is dry, use the cool shot button on your hairdryer to seal your cuticles and keep your look last longer.

 - Also, don’t blow dry your hair every day, let it air dry whenever possible.